MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridcolorproperty-class.md

  The color value of the property.

  [in] *pPalette*
  Pointer to a palette of colors.
-The default value is `NULL`.
+The default value is NULL.

  [in] *lpszDescr*
  The property description.
-The default value is `NULL`.
+The default value is NULL.

  [in] *dwData*
  Application-specific data, such as an integer or a pointer to other data that is associated with the property.
 The default value is 0.